Jay-Jay Okocha: Post-playing career

 In late 2014 Okocha was added to the FIFA football game series as a "Legend" which honours his years as a great footballer.

 Okocha was elected as the Chair of the Delta State Football Association on 21 February 2015.
 In April 2015, he expressed his interest in becoming the president of the Nigeria Football Federation.

 On 15 May 2016, Okocha played in a charity match as part of "Team John McGinlay" against "Team Tony Kelly" at the Macron Stadium and scored a hat-trick in his team's 6–2 win.

+Okocha (first from right, below), alongside Kaká, Seedorf, Puyol, Makélélé, Salgado, Pires and Júlio César, before an exhibition match as part of the Abraham Accords Festival and Games, held at Expo 2020 in Dubai.

 In June 2019, it was reported that Okocha had been charged with alleged money laundering in Scotland.

 Okocha has served as a football pundit for African sports broadcaster, Supersports since 2019, providing analysis for major tournaments, including the African Cup of Nations and the European championships.

 On 14 November 2021, Okocha played in a charity match as part of a team of Bolton Wanderers Legends against the current Bolton first team, with the match helping to raise money for the mother of Bolton player Gethin Jones, after she was diagnosed with motor neuron disease.
 The Bolton first team won 7–4, with Okocha scoring a penalty for the Legends team.

-In an interview he told why he never played for big clubs like Real Madrid CF was because of wage issues and racism.
-He also told them that the money they offer him was like he was doing them a favor.
+In an interview he told why he never played for big clubs like Real Madrid was because of wage issues and racism.
+He also told them that the money they offer him was like they were doing him a favour.

+On 11 June 2026, Okocha finally received the Player of the Match award for Nigeria's 3–2 victory over Spain at the 1998 FIFA World Cup, 28 years after his performance helped secure one of the tournament's greatest upsets.